-The Foundation has certain investments which are measured at net asset value per share ("NAV").
+The Foundation has certain investments which are measured at net asset value per share (NAV).
 If the Foundation has the ability to redeem its investment with the investee at NAV at the measurement date or within ninety days of the measurement date, the fair value of the asset is categorized as a Level 2 fair value measurement.
-If the Foundation will never have the ability to redeem its investment with the investee at NAV or the Foundation cannot redeem its investment within ninety days of the measurement date, the Foundation categorizes the asset as a Level 3 measurement.
+If the Foundation will never have the ability to redeem its investment with the investee at NAV or the Foundation cannot redeem its investment within ninety days of the measurement date, the asset as a Level 3 measurement.

 Financial assets and liabilities carried at fair value on a recurring basis include investments and cash value, life insurance.
-The Foundation had no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2021 and 2020.
+The Foundation had no assets or liabilities carried at fair value on a non-recurring basis at June 30, 2022 and 2021.